microsoft/react-native-xaml/USAGE.md

 The stock react-native-xaml package includes projections for all XAML types (i.e. "system XAML").

-If either of these are true, you will want to generate a custom projection for your project:

-- you want to use types from the [WinUI 2.x library](https://docs.microsoft.com/windows/apps/winui/).
-- you want to use an existing `UserControl` (e.g. from a library you've already written).
+If you want to use an existing `UserControl` (e.g. from a library you've already written), you will want to generate a custom projection for your project.
 For more information on generating a custom projection, please see the [Technical Guide](TechnicalGuide.md).

 # Sample usage - UWP XAML